itera-sd2201/itera-sd2201.github.io/syllabus.md

 - 5 Homeworks - spread throughout the semester.
 Work individually, submit individually.
 - 2 Projects - Image Filters and Search Engine

+Assignments will be due at 11:59pm, with a 10% penalty per each day that the assignment is late up to 5 days total.

 ### Exams
 Instead of one midterm and one final exam, this course will have 3 exams, spaced evenly across the semester, with the third exam happening during finals week.
 Exam 1 will be on Wednesday, September 22nd.
 Exam 2 is will be on Monday, November 1st.
 Exam 3 will take place during finals week.